shoprunback/documentation/source/includes/php/rest_client.md

 **Your custom headers must be an array**.

 <aside class="warning">
-  You cannot add headers for "Content-Type" or "Authorization".
+  You cannot modify the "Content-Type" and "Authorization" headers.
 </aside>

 ### Get your custom headers